Crouton-Digital/guide/testnets/namada/readme.md

 ---

-### 🔄 Protocol Buffers
+#### 🔄 **Protocol Buffers**

 **Description:**
-Protocol Buffers (or "protobuf") are Google's language-neutral, platform-neutral mechanism.
-Install it to efficiently read and write data across languages.
+Protocol Buffers (or "protobuf") are essential for data serialization in the Namada node.
+They enable efficient data reading and writing across different languages.

 <details>
   <summary>📦 Install Protocol Buffers ➡️</summary>